Tasiaka/C_School_21/C4_s21_math-2-develop/README.md

 - You must follow the logic of the standard library (in terms of checks, working with memory and behavior in emergency situations - tests will help you with that);
 - The total verifiable accuracy is 16 significant digits;
 - Verifiable accuracy of the fractional part is up to 6 decimal places.

-💡 [Tap here](https://forms.yandex.ru/cloud/64181327c769f101564293de/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.